Archetype-CSS/Archetype-docs/docs/stylesheetCodingStandard.md

   * Use the standard /* */ CSS comments in your SCSS to keep comments in the CSS output unless output is set to compressed in which case all comments will be stripped out.
   * Use the /*! */ comment syntaxto ensure comments will remain regardless of output setting.

+#### Don’t put markup patterns in comments

+Comments are good.
+Indeed, writing lots of meaningful comments is encouraged.
+However, refrain from entering examples of intended markup in the comments of style sheets.
+They immediately create a scenario where information is likely to become obsolete and confusing.
+Instead, the template stub that sits alongside the style sheet should provide all the markup.
+As this template is necessary for the application to function, it is by nature always up to date and provides a more meaningful reference. [[30]](addendum.md).

 ~~### Nesting Selectors
   * Limit nesting to two or three levels deep.
 Reassess any nesting more than two levels deep.
 This prevents overly-specific CSS selectors.